-This week I had the good fortune to visit the Starbucks Reserve Roastery & Tasting Room here in Seattle and it was as wicked impressive as going to Willy Wonka’s chocolate factory! (if you’re a nerd for these types of things as I am) I had a nice long chat with their roasting staff and the high end reserve coffees they are producing is very similar to what we do with our drum roasters here at Briess down even to the terminology: Maillard reaction, cyclones, afterburners, quenching wands, cooling bins, etc.
+This week I had the good fortune to visit the Starbucks Reserve Roastery & Tasting Room here in Seattle and it was as wicked impressive as going to Willy Wonka’s chocolate factory! (if you’re a nerd for these types of things as I am) I had a nice long chat with their roasting staff and the high-end reserve coffees they are producing is very similar to what we do with our drum roasters here at Briess down even to the terminology: Maillard reaction, cyclones, afterburners, quenching wands, cooling bins, etc.

 Starbucks knows that the flavor in just roasted coffee continues to develop after roasting so they rest and de-gas the coffee in a hand-hammered copper, custom-built cask for at least eight days in order to hit its peak.
-Directly out of the roaster the coffee goes into the cooling bins just like we use here at Briess as the beans (or malt) will continue to ramp up in colour and continue to ‘cook’ just like when you pull a steak off the grill.
+Directly out of the roaster the coffee goes into the cooling bins just like we use here at Briess as the beans (or malt) will continue to ramp up in color and continue to ‘cook’ just like when you pull a steak off the grill.
 Also just like making malt the name of the game is consistency!
-One of the big differences between coffee and malt roasting is that they start off with a raw material that is very low in moisture so the beans are only in the roaster for less than 10 minutes unlike malt that is sometimes loaded into the roaster directly from the germination beds, we have to drive off a lot of moisture!
+One of the big differences between coffee and malt roasting is that they start off with a raw material that is very low in moisture so the beans are only in the roaster for less than 10 minutes unlike malt which is sometimes loaded into the roaster directly from the germination beds, we have to drive off a lot of moisture!

 If you find yourself in Seattle I would highly recommend you stop in and do a ‘taster flight’ of a number of different coffees just like you do when visiting a brewery, this place is absolutely stunning.
-They will also make you a cup either via pour-over, Chemex, coffee press, siphon, espresso or Clover Brewed®.
+They will also make you a cup either via pour-over, Chemex, coffee press, siphon, espresso, or Clover Brewed®.

 Starbucks Reserve Roastery & Tasting Room